chomosuke/distributed-exchange/README.md

   ```
 - TradeID is an integer.
 - Ticker is a string.

-TCP will be wrap in keepalive messaging of 10 seconds
+- All price are in unit of cents

 ### Node2Node